helm/helm-www/content/docs/glossary.md

 PostgreSQL databases by running `helm install` three times with a different release name.

-(Prior to 2.0.0-Alpha.1, releases were called _deployments_.
-But this caused confusion with the Kubernetes _Deployment_ kind.)

 ## Release Number (Release Version)

 A single release can be updated multiple times.
 A sequential counter is